 11.1 What other factors commonly give rise to concerns for private equity investors in your jurisdiction or should such investors otherwise be aware of in considering an investment in your jurisdiction?

-Ireland provides an economically attractive venue for private equity investment and the private equity industry.
-There are attractive tax structuring options for non-Irish PE investors (e.g. ICAV structure).
+Ireland provides an economically attractive venue for PE investment and PE industry.
+There are attractive tax structuring options for non-Irish PE investors (e.g. the ICAV structure).
 See section 9 above.